djanmagno/Udacity-Data-Engineer-Nanodegree/Project-1-Data-Modeling-with-Postgres/README.md

 ### Prerequisites

-These are the prerequisites to run the program.
+The prerequisites to run the program are:

 * python 3.9+
 * PostgreSQL